tjfulle/matmodlab/_sources/permutate.txt

    :type descriptor: list of str or None
    :parameter nprocs: Number of simultaneous jobs [default: None]
    :type descriptor: int of None
    :parameter funcargs: Additional arguments to be sent to func.
-Will be appended to the args already passed.
+The directory of the current job is appended to the end of funcargs.
+If None,
-   :type funcargs: list
+   :type funcargs: list or None
    :parameter d: Parent directory to run jobs.
 If the directory does not exist, it will be created.
 If not given, the current directory will be used.
    :type d: str or None